Applying for projects

 In order to do any kind of computational work, you need two resources:

 - Computations.
 It takes time for a CPU to run programs.
 Computational resources are measured in core-hours.
 Allocations are granted in core-hours per month.

-- For example, if you have a hundred samples and it takes a single core a week run a pipeline on one sample, then the total core-hours needed is 100 samples * 7 days/week * 24 hours/week * 1 core/hour = 16800 core-hours.
+- For example, if you have a hundred samples and it takes a single core a week to run a pipeline on one sample, then the total core-hours needed is 100 samples * 7 days/week * 24 hours/week * 1 core/hour = 16800 core-hours.
 If you're planning to do this analysis over the course of 6 months then you'll need a project that provides about 16800/6 = 2800 core-hours/month.

-- Our current SNIC-funded compute cluster is called Rackham.
+- Our NAISS-funded general compute cluster is called Rackham.

 - If a project exceeds its allocation of CPU time, you can keep working but at a lower priority in the queue.
 We call this the bonus queue.

 - Data storage.
 It takes disk space to store sequences and related data.
 Space is usually measured in GB.

 - The data production facility should be able to tell you roughly how much space the raw sample will take.
-When you're working with the data, it usually expands by a some factor, and you will need to account for this when you apply for a storage project.
+When you're working with the data, it usually expands by some factor, and you will need to account for this when you apply for a storage project.